life-itself/web3/claims/can-financialize.md

 ## Evaluation: Largely false (medium-high confidence)

-### P1: More financialization of non-financial value is itself desirable
+### P1: More financialization of non-financial value is itself desirable (probably false, totally or mostly)

 Whether finance is the right means of supporting non-financial value creation is a highly complex issue, and one’s conclusions will depend to a large degree both on one’s broader philosophical commitments as well as assessments of the outcomes of financialization.
 Each of these contingencies could be the subject of their own analysis and so we will deliberately give them only a brief treatment here.
 The core point is simply that it is far from obvious that more financialization of non-financial value is desirable.

 At the outset we might think that, as long as financialization leads to more of what we value then it can only be a good thing.
 This is not a given, and one can make the case that in trying to financialize all that we hold valuable we risk losing touch with what makes it valuable in the first place.
 We should consider the type of societies and ways of being which result from such systems; they might superficially create non-financial value while, in their reductionist efforts towards financialization, lose a lot of what makes this value _valuable_.
 To take an admittedly crude example, monoculturing as a form of greenwashing can be seen as the result of a highly financialized approach to environmental preservation, where all plant life is reduced down to a common metric irrespective of its form[^12].

 Relatedly, we may worry that such financialization will foster ways of behaving and seeing the world which are undesirable.
 It is hard to envision a world where all value is financialized divorced from a world which is also intensely marketized.
 We may worry that the path to simply trying to optimize financial incentives to generate value is a dead end, leading us further down the path that got us into our current state of deep inequity and decline.
-We might argue that while we should of course set up our economies to provide for people’s basic needs and respect planetary boundaries, we would be better placed to then focus on creating cultures which foster human flourishing and the pursuit of peoples’ gifts and passions out of _intrinsic _motivation.
+We might argue that while we should of course set up our economies to provide for people’s basic needs and respect planetary boundaries, we would be better placed to then focus on creating cultures which foster human flourishing and the pursuit of peoples’ gifts and passions out of _intrinsic motivation_.

 Trying to make value generation simply a matter of extrinsic incentives risks continuing the harmful social mindset we see currently.
 It may even perpetuate the self-serving dynamics we see now as people eventually seek to game the system to optimize for the rewards for value generation rather than value itself.
 This is akin to “reward hacking” in AI training - optimizing for a proxy of what we want has the potential to lead to unintended outcomes[^13].
 This can hold irrespective of our philosophical position on the “true nature” of the value we’re financializing, which is what’s at the heart of the first worry above.
 Concerns of this flavor relate to the work of thinkers such as neuroscientist  Ian McGilChrist, who posits that Western society has become overtaken by a “left brain” mode of thinking (analytical, logical, reductionist and goal-orientated) and has lost touch with a more gestalt mode of engaging with the world characterizing the right brain hemisphere[^14].
 The financialization of all value appears paradigmatic of a left hemispheric approach to problem solving.
 You can read our [summary of The Master and His Emissary here](https://lifeitself.org/2018/05/01/mcgilchrist-master-and-his-emissary-notes/), which gives more detail.
 Similarly, while we acknowledge that hyper-marketization may not be intended to go along with this financialization (although we find it hard to see how the two detach), Karl Polanyi’s dire warnings about the “market society”, where the mentalities, relations and incentives of the market come to dominate all areas of our lives, should also provide pause[^15].
 A final such worry comes from the idea of “technological solutionism” popularized by Evgeny Morozov’s _To Save Everything, Click Here_[^16]_. _